 Think you have a fever, do your sniffles feel more like a cold than seasonal allergies.
 Be safe and stay home, or cancel the get-together.

 # 7 No shared dishes

 If I’m making my fav chicken mole enchilada casserole, I make everyone an individual serving.
-Over the years I’ve collected a variety of ramekins and small individual size casserole dishes.
-So I’ve dragged them out and ordered an additional set from of 10 oz oval baking dishes from Amazon.
+Over the years I’ve collected a variety of ramekins and small individual-size casserole dishes.
+So I’ve dragged them out and ordered an additional set of 10 oz oval baking dishes from Amazon.

 My obsession with little bowls is coming in handy here (I told my husband we needed them), so we’ll serve the dips, side dishes, and anything else that would ordinarily be shared in individual bowls.
 Easy.